-The navy evacuated hundreds from Mallacoota, a coastal town in Victoria cut off for days by wildfires that forced as many as 4,000 residents and tourists to shelter on beaches.
+The navy was evacuating hundreds from the Victorian coastal town of Mallacoota, which has been cut off for days by wildfires, forcing as many as 4,000 residents and tourists to shelter on beaches.
 Landing craft ferried people to the HMAS Choules offshore.

 Evacuees waiting to board the ship described smoke and embers flying everywhere when the fires were at their worst.

 “It’s just scary waiting,” Dani Barmeister told Channel Nine.
 Another person waiting, Natalie Morrissey, said of the emotional wait while the fires threatened, “It’s something that I want to forget.”

 Choules Commander Scott Houlihan said 963 people had signed up for evacuation by sea and more had been airlifted to safety.